Summer with Monika

-Summer with Monika (Sommaren med Monika) is a 1953 Swedish romance film written and directed by Ingmar Bergman, and starring Harriet Andersson and Lars Ekborg.
-It is based on Per Anders Fogelström's 1951 novel of the same title.
-It was controversial abroad at the time of its first release for its frank depiction of nudity and, along with the film One Summer of Happiness from the year before, directed by Arne Mattsson, it helped to create the reputation of Sweden as a sexually liberated country.
+Summer with Monika (Sommaren med Monika) is a 1953 Swedish romantic drama film written and directed by Ingmar Bergman, based on Per Anders Fogelström's 1951 novel of the same name.
+Starring Harriet Andersson and Lars Ekborg as the main characters, the film was controversial because of one scene portrayal of au naturel and, along with Arne Mattsson's film One Summer of Happiness, contributed to an idea of Sweden as an immodest, sexually loose population.

-The film made a star of its lead actress, Andersson.
-Bergman had been intimately involved with Andersson at the time and conceived the film as a vehicle for her.
-The two of them would continue to work together, even after their romantic relationship had ended, in films like Sawdust and Tinsel, Smiles of a Summer Night, Through a Glass Darkly, and Cries and Whispers.
+The film catapulted its lead actress, Harriet Andersson, to stardom.
+At the time, Bergman was romantically involved with Andersson and created the film as a showcase for her talent.
+Despite the end of their romantic relationship, they continued to collaborate on several subsequent films, including Sawdust and Tinsel, Smiles of a Summer Night, Through a Glass Darkly, and Cries and Whispers.

 Plot

 In Stockholm, the young working-class Harry meets Monika, an adventurous young woman, in a cafe near to his workplace.
 Monika invites Harry to join her to see a movie at the local cinema after his work shift.
 The two spend the rest of the evening together, and find themselves enamored of one another.
 At her home, Monika tires of her alcoholic father's incessant drinking and violent outbursts, packs her belongings and runs away.
 She seeks help from Harry, who goes to spend the night with her in his father's docked boat.
 After getting into an argument with his boss the following morning, Harry quits his job.

 The two decide to leave the city, and take the boat into the Stockholm Archipelago, where they spend an idyllic summer together.
 When the end of the summer forces them to return home, it is clear that Monika is pregnant.
 Harry happily accepts responsibility and settles down with Monika and their child; he gets a real job and goes to night school to provide for his family.
 Monika, however, is unsatisfied with her role as homemaker.
 She yearns for excitement and adventure, a desire which finally leads her astray.
 Harry leaves town for work and comes home a day early to find his wife with another man.
-After deciding to separate and in his rage at her flippancy, Harry hits her and leaves the apartment.
+After deciding to separate and in his rage at her flippancy, Harry hits Monika and she leaves the apartment.
 They get a divorce and Monika flees the responsibility of child rearing leaving Harry with custody of their daughter, June, to raise alone.
-In the final shot while he looks in a mirror, he fantasizes about the time they spent together.
+In the final shot while he looks in a mirror, he reminisces about the time they spent together.